sarasm93/cinerama-cinema/README.md

 [Tinypng.com](https://tinypng.com/) was used to minimize the image size of all images used.

 I used the readme.md file for [The Easy Eater project](https://github.com/AliOKeeffe/PP4_My_Meal_Planner) as inspiration for the readme.md file for this project.
 I also used the entity-relationship diagram made for that project to help identify what data types to use for the data in this project.
-More inspiration for the readme was gotten from the [Traffic Sign Memory project](https://github.com/sarasm93/traffic-sign-memory).
+More inspiration for the readme was gotten from the [Traffic Sign Memory project](https://github.com/sarasm93/traffic-sign-memory) and the [Blog Website PP4 project](https://github.com/jyotiyadav2508/Blog_Website_PP4).
+Some text for the deployment section of the readme was taken from the readme of my own [Trivia quiz project](https://github.com/sarasm93/trivia-quiz).

 The user interface design for this project was inspired by the website for [Spegeln cinema](https://biografspegeln.se/).